Eventmaker Rest API

 is the payload to send to the API to create/update a resource.

-If you prefer to test the API with a more visual tool, you can use REST Client, an open-source debugger for RESTful web services, like Eventmaker API!
-A handy Firefox add-on is available, and the Chrome and Safari extensions are on the way.
+If you prefer to test the API with a more visual tool, you can use , an open-source debugger for RESTful web services, like Eventmaker API!
+A handy is available, and the Chrome and Safari extensions are on the way.

 When you’re using the API, it’s always through an existing user in Eventmaker.
 There’s no special API user.
 So when you use the API as “john@company.org”, you get to see and work with what John is allowed to.
 Authenticating is done with an authentication token, which you’ll found in your user profil (you must be logged in).